-The fourth season is now in post-production, and executive producer Josh Heald hyped up this new run in a recent chat Deadline.
+Executive producer Josh Heald recently discussed Cobra Kai season 4 with Deadline.
 "We have never been prouder of a season that we’ve put in the can.
 We’ve seen it and we know we’ve got the goods.
 We cannot wait for the fans of this franchise to see everything we did this season knowing everything we went through to put that into place.
 It’s an amazing memory we’ll all have knowing that it was a battle and we won."

 Here's what we know so far about season 4.
 Beware spoilers for seasons 1-3 from this point on.

-Release date: Cobra Kai season 4 will release in Q4 of 2021, Netflix has confirmed, so between October and December.
+Release date: Cobra Kai season 4 will release on December 31, 2021.